-MACRA institutes a new payment structure that will place most providers accepting Medicare beneficiaries at risk for their value-based performance.
+MACRA institutes a new payment structure that will place most providers that accept Medicare beneficiaries at risk for their value-based performance.

-Key Provisions Two-Track System Merit-Based Incentive Payment System (MIPS) Advanced Alternative Payment Models (APMs) More Consistent Rate Increases Rate increases have been standardized at 0.5% for 2016-2018 and 0.25% for 2019.
+Key Provisions Two-Track System MIPS Advanced Alternative Payment Models (APMs) More Consistent Rate Increases Rate increases have been standardized at 0.5% for 2016 through 2018 and 0.25% for 2019.
 Rates will remain constant from 2020 through 2025.
 Beginning in 2026, rate increases will be dependent on an eligible clinician's designated track (MIPS at 0.25% and APMs at 0.75%).
-Integrated Quality Payment Program The MIPS track combines the historical Physician Quality Reporting System (PQRS), meaningful use, and the VBPM program.
+Integrated Quality Payment Program (QPP) The MIPS track combines the historical Physician Quality Reporting System (PQRS), meaningful use (MU), and the VBPM program.
 The APM track includes similar performance categories, and metrics already incorporate value-based payment programs.